RabidSheep55/guild-event-logger/README.md

 # FPF Guild Event Logger

 Made for deployment on an AWS Lambda function, called by a cloudwatch event setup with CRON.
-Will fetch all user profile data from `player_main_profiles`, and extract data as outlined in `profile_data_paths` before saving a log entry to `timedata`.
+Will fetch all user profile data from `player_main_profiles`, and extract data as outlined in `point_params` before saving a log entry to `timedata`.

 Connects to a mongodb atlas instance where each of the collections above are hosted.